Welcome! We’re Here to Help

 Grants

-Federal, state, or institutional funds which are awarded based on financial need of the student.
-Grants do not have to be paid back.
+Federal, state, or institutional funds awarded based on financial need of the student.
+Grants do not have to be repaid.

 Loans

-Borrowed funds that need to be repaid.
-The loan offer amounts made on the student’s portal can be canceled if financial need is met or adjusted to meet financial need.
+Borrowed funds that must be repaid.
+The loan offer amounts made on your portal can be canceled if financial need is met or adjusted to meet your financial need.
 The full amount of the loan does not need to be accepted.

 Scholarships